-A very warm welcome from Becki, Carmela, Stuart and Jeff, the team at Pilates in the Nordic.
+A very warm welcome from Becki, Stuart, Carmela, Jeff and Ann, the team at Pilates in the Nordic.

 We offer Nordic Walking and Pilates classes in South West Wales.
 Our Nordic Walking and Pilates activities vary from Wellbeing and Healthy Backs classes, through to Intermediate Pilates Mat work and Workout Walks.
 Our activities page, and Pilates only page provides a full list of what is on offer.